 8. Itinerary to see Parma in one day

 As mentioned above, Parma is a city of modest size and can be easily visited in one or two days.
 Many of its buildings have great historical significance and are UNESCO heritage sites.
-If you visit Parma, you cannot miss the following places:
+If you go on Erasmus to Parma, you cannot miss the following places: